The Australian and

 Is there a trial period in analysis?

-Generally, analysts meet with prospective analysands for a number of sessions to determine whether the viability of the therapeutic relationship feels promising for each of you to work together.
+Generally, analysts meet with prospective analysands for a number of sessions to determine if there is a mutual fit and a viable therapeutic relationship.
 If you agree to proceed with analysis you will set up a schedule for regular sessions.

 How frequently do we meet?